Michael J. Freeman: Leachim

-Touch-tone phone branching/Automated phone menus
+Touch-tone phone branching/automated phone menus

-In 1984, Freeman introduced a telephone branching technology that recorded voice interactive messaging system, a process where callers hear menu options provided by an automated telephone attendant when a business is reached.
+In 1984, Freeman introduced a telephone branching technology with a recorded voice interactive messaging system, a process where callers hear menu options provided by an automated telephone attendant when a business is reached.
 The technology is officially called "automated phone menus" or "telephone branching."

 Cable television

-ACTV Incorporated; Two Way Cable TV
+ACTV Incorporated; two-way cable TV

-In early 1984, Freeman created core patents for interactive TV and started an American corporation named ACTV Inc. He took the company public in 1990 with the Washington Post owning a 25% share, as well as Atari founder Nolan Bushnell. providing cable TV subscribers with interacting programming."
-He founded a New York-based corporation ACTV.
-It became a publicly held corporation on May 4, 1990 and partnered with NBC TV and Showtime to test programming.
+In early 1984, Freeman created core patents for interactive TV and started an American corporation named ACTV Inc., providing cable TV subscribers with interactive programming.
+He took the company public in 1990 with The Washington Post owning a 25% share, as well as Atari founder Nolan Bushnell.
+It became a publicly held corporation on May 4, 1990, and partnered with NBC TV and Showtime to test programming.
 It was listed on the Nasdaq stock exchange.
-Freeman was the company's CEO and President until 2001.
+Freeman was the company's CEO and president until 2001.
 Leonard Nimoy was the company spokesperson.
-In 1992 Freeman hired John Lack, the founder of MTV to be president of ACTV Inc.
+In 1992 Freeman hired John Lack, the founder of MTV, to be president of ACTV Inc.

 Educational toys

 2-XL

-In 1975, Freeman licensed 2-XL, considered the first smart-toy, to the Mego Corporation, a US based toy company.
+In 1975, Freeman licensed 2-XL, considered the first smart toy, to the Mego Corporation, a US-based toy company.
 The toy was "monumentally successful", a bestseller in the late 1970s.
 The programs were translated into six foreign languages.
 A number of board games were created in conjunction with the 2-XL robot.

 In 1992, the toy was reintroduced to the marketplace by Tiger Electronics, an American toy company based in Vernon Hills, Illinois.
 As before, the programmed tapes were translated into many foreign languages and sold internationally.
-Renowned basketball player Michael Jordan was the official brand ambassador for this new version of 2-XL.
+Renowned basketball player Michael Jordan was the official brand ambassador for the new version of 2-XL.

-2XL became one of the most successful toys in the world, and soon spun off an education division created to sell tapes to school and school systems.
-These tapes were different from the ones for the public market, and 2XL is heralded as an important step in the development of toys and in particular, educational toys.
+2-XL became one of the most successful toys in the world, and soon spun off an education division created to sell tapes to school and school systems.
+These tapes were different from the ones for the public market, and 2-XL is heralded as an important step in the development of toys and in particular, educational toys.

 TV game show spinoff

 Freeman was one of the executive producers and licensor for a game show spin off of 2-XL named Pick Your Brain starring host Marc Summers.
 It was a syndicated TV game show.
-The show starred a giant-size 2-XL Robot mock up but Freeman did not do the voice.
+The show starred a giant-size 2-XL robot mock-up; Freeman did not voice the character.

 Talk 'n Play

 In 1984, Freeman created an educational game console system named Talk'n Play (also called Electronic Talk'n Play).
-First made by CBS Toys under the brand name Child Guidance in 1984 as Electronic Talk 'n Play.
+It was first made by CBS Toys under the brand name Child Guidance in 1984 as Electronic Talk 'n Play.
 It was later produced by Hasbro under the brand name Playskool in 1986 as Talk'n Play.